helidon-io/helidon/docs/se/config/property-mapping.md

    with the key `timestamp`.
 8. `BasicRangeSupplier` is used to supply the `List<Integer>` default value.
 <!--@mdc :: -->

-`AppConfig` bean above.
+Here is an example of code loading config and mapping part of it to the `AppConfig` bean above.

 Map app config node into AppConfig class: